SSimonPhd/refactor1/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+# HTML, CSS, and Git: Code Refactor

-Module 1 challenge assignment:

 Refactored starter code with the following: